Types of contributed presentations

 Abstracts may be submitted either for oral presentations or poster presentations:

-- Oral presentations are delivered within a twelve minute timeframe during a March Meeting 2023 session, with the presenter speaking for ten minutes, followed by two minutes to address questions from the larger audience.
+- An oral presentation is delivered within a ten-minute timeframe during a March Meeting 2024 session and also includes two minutes for the presenter to address questions from the larger audience

-- Poster presentations consist of the presenter standing with a poster displaying research in a designated space and engaging attendees one-on-one.
+- During a poster presentation, the presenter will stand with a poster displaying their research in a designated space and engage attendees one-on-one

-To submit an abstract, you must be an APS Member or a member of a reciprocal society.
-You may present one technical, oral, or contributed presentation at March Meeting 2023.
+To submit an abstract, you must be an APS member or a member of a reciprocal society.
+You may present one technical, oral, or contributed presentation at March Meeting 2024.
 APS members may submit a contributed oral or poster abstract that lists a non-member as the presenter.
-You must be logged into your APS web account to submit an abstract.
-If you do not have an account, you may create one.

-The presenter must attend the meeting and give the presentation during their scheduled session.
+The presenter must attend the meeting and give the presentation.
 The APS Program Committee, at its discretion, will accommodate author preferences regarding presentation type and schedule whenever possible.

-Each presenting author is allowed one contributed oral abstract and one poster contributed abstract per method of presentation.
-One additional oral abstract of a non-technical nature–related to education, history of physics, or public policy–per method of presentation, may be presented at a session of broad concern to the physics community if it is sponsored by an APS Forum or Committee.
+Each presenting author is limited to submitting one technical oral abstract and one technical poster abstract in either the in-person or virtual meeting format for inclusion in the scientific program.
+However, they may also present an additional abstract of a non-technical nature, such as one related to education and policy, in a session of broad interest to the physics community if it is sponsored by an APS Forum or Committee.

 Please proofread your abstract carefully before submitting it.
-For March Meeting 2023, you will be able to edit your abstract in the submission system up until the submission deadline.
+You will be able to edit your abstract in the submission system up until the submission deadline.

-If your abstract is accepted, you will receive an email from APS notifying you that your abstract has been placed in the program.
-You are responsible for confirming the session date and time and to request any necessary changes.
+If your abstract is accepted, you will receive an email in December 2023 from APS notifying you that your abstract has been placed in the program.
+You are then responsible for confirming the session date, time, and requesting any necessary changes.
 You may do so by contacting APS Abstract Help.